oszuidwest/zwfm-liquidsoap/README.md

 ### Notes

 - **Required variables**: set each variable that shows _(required)_ in the `.env` file.
-If one is not set, Liquidsoap does not start.
+If you do not set one of them, Liquidsoap does not start.
 The DME variables apply only to Rucphen and BredaNu.
 - **Optional outputs**: DAB+ output is off until you set `DAB_BITRATE` and `DAB_EDI_DESTINATIONS`.
 HLS output is off until you set `HLS_BUNNY_STORAGE_ZONE` and `HLS_BUNNY_ACCESS_KEY`.
 PAD metadata is off until you set `DAB_METADATA_SOCKET`.
 - **More than one EDI output**: `DAB_EDI_DESTINATIONS` accepts a comma-separated list.
 The system then sends DAB+ to all destinations at the same time.
 - **Station column**: "All" applies to all stations.
 "Rucphen/BredaNu" applies only to the stations with DME.